 Since their invention in 1986, Lone Pine orders have become a popular feature of the mass-tort landscape.
-Though they vary on the specifics, these case-management orders generally require each plaintiff swept into a mass-tort proceeding to supply prima facie evidence of injury, exposure, and causation - all by a set date, under penalty of dismissal.
-Authorized by Federal Rule of Civil Procedure 16 - and specifically Rule 16(c)(2)(L), which permits courts to "adopt[] special procedures for managing potentially difficult or protracted actions that may involve complex issues, multiple parties . . . or unusual proof problems"1the orders act as a "procedural sieve."
+Though they vary on the specifics, these case-management orders generally require each plaintiff swept into a mass-tort proceeding to supply prima facie evidence of injury, exposure, and causation-all by a set date, under penalty of dismissal.
+Authorized by Federal Rule of Civil Procedure 16 - and specifically Rule 16(c)(2)(L), which permits courts to "adopt[] special procedures for managing potentially difficult or protracted actions that may involve complex issues, multiple parties . . . or unusual proof problems" 1 - the orders act as a "procedural sieve."
 By putting plaintiffs' claims to an early test and purging those who don't make the grade (or extinguishing the entire case, if all plaintiffs' submissions fall short), Lone Pine orders, it is said, help courts zero in on (and, ideally, address) gaps in the plaintiffs' evidence.
 This early scrutiny can, in turn, save defendants time, money, and aggravation; conserve scarce judicial resources; expedite the resolution of claims; deter the filing of groundless suits; and safeguard the integrity of trial processes.
-Indeed, to their many enthusiastic supporters, Lone Pine orders are an elegant means to achieve the aim of the Federal Rule of Civil Procedure 1: the "just, speedy, and inexpensive determination" of unwieldy and wickedly complex disputes.3
+Indeed, to their many enthusiastic supporters, Lone Pine orders are an elegant means to achieve the aim of the Federal Rule of Civil Procedure 1: the "just, speedy, and inexpensive determination" of unwieldy and wickedly complex disputes.

 That, at least, is part of the story.
 Even standing alone, this story is worthy of inquiry.
-A bill that would codify and even mandate the use of Lone Pine orders in multidistrict litigation (MDL) recently passed in the House of Representatives, 4 and the Civil Rules Committee also appears to have Lone Pine in its sights.
-5 Furthermore, even prior to receiving official approbation, Lone Pine orders have
+A bill that would codify and even mandate the use of Lone Pine orders in multidistrict litigation (MDL) recently passed in the House of Representatives, and the Civil Rules Committee also appears to have Lone Pine in its

-- 1. FED.
+1. FED.
 R. CIV.
+P. 16(c)(2)(L).

-P. 16(c)(2)(L). - Scott A. Steiner, Note, The Case Management Order: Use and Efficacy in Complex Litigation and the Toxic Tort, 6 HASTINGS W.-Nw.
-J. ENVIL.
-L. & POL'Y 71, 86 (1999). - 3.
-FED.
+2. Scott A. Steiner, Note, The Case Management Order: Use and Efficacy in Complex Litigation and the Toxic Tort, 6 HASTINGS W.-Nw.
+J. ENVTL.
+L. & POL'Y 71, 86 (1999).

+3. FED.
 R. CIV.
+P. 1.

-P. 1. - 4.
-Among other things, the bill provides that, within forty-five days of transferring a personal injury action into an MDL, "counsel for a plaintiff... shall make a submission sufficient to demonstrate that there is evidentiary support... for the factual contentions in plaintiff's complaint regarding the alleged injury, the exposure to the risk that allegedly caused the injury, and the alleged cause of the injury."
+4. Among other things, the bill provides that, within forty-five days of transferring a personal injury action into an MDL, "counsel for a plaintiff... shall make a submission sufficient to demonstrate that there is evidentiary support... for the factual contentions in plaintiff's complaint regarding the alleged injury, the exposure to the risk that allegedly caused the injury, and the alleged cause of the injury."
 Fairness in Class Action Litigation and Furthering Asbestos Claim Transparency Act of 2017, H.R.
-985, 115th Cong. § 105. - See Meeting of the Advisory Committee on Civil Rules, ADVISORY COMM.
-ON CIVIL RULES 471, 475 (Nov.
-7, 2017), https://www.uscourts.gov/sites/default/files/2017-11-CivilRulesAgendaBook o.pdf [https://perma.cc/LC3C-A5VR].
+985, 115th Cong. § 105.

-already been issued over ninety-five times.6 And they have played a role in many of the nation's most prominent mass-tort cases - cases that have, collectively, resolved the claims of hundreds of thousands of people.
+sights.
+Furthermore, even prior to receiving official approbation, Lone Pine orders have already been issued over ninety-five times.
+And they have played a role in many of the nation's most prominent mass-tort cases-cases that have, collectively, resolved the claims of hundreds of thousands of people.